Nayyab-tech/Nayyab-tech/README.md

 ## Hi there 👋

-# 👋 Hi, I'm Nayab Gul
+# 👋 Hi, I'm Nayyab Gul

 🎓 A Computer Science student (5th Semester) passionate about learning and building real-world projects.